 As a regular on their expert panel, in December 2013, I was invited to submit my 2014 top suburb picks to Smart Property Investment Magazine for their ‘2014 Fast 50’ annual market forecast.

-At the same time, my 6 year-old daughter picked her top 50 list using our free capital growth calculator, Boomscore.
+At the same time, my 6 year-old daughter picked her top 50 list using our capital growth calculator, Boomscore.
 Boomscore rank orders all suburbs by their capital growth potential, based on 8 Demand or Supply indicators.
 Anyone can do it and it takes about 90 seconds using the Boomscore 'Hotspot Finder' feature.

 We asked an independent data analytics company to audit both the average capital growth for my daughter’s top 50 and the SPI experts top 50 from January 2014 to January 2016.